LennartHennigs/Button2/README.md

 - [M5StackCore2CustomHandler](https://github.com/LennartHennigs/Button2/blob/master/examples/M5StackCore2CustomHandler/M5StackCore2CustomHandler.ino) - example for the M5Stack Core2 touch buttons

 ## Class Definition

+The button class offers a few additional functions, please take a look at the *Class Definition* below.

 See below the constructors and member functions the library provides: